Fittleworth Community Shop, Café

 The working party concluded that with such strong support for a shop and café the project should move forward.
 The results of the survey have been circulated within the parish (and appear below, together with a slide presentation showing the full results of the survey).

-To enable the shop and café to be owned and run by the community for the community a Community Benefit Society (CBS) has been set up, called Fittleworth Community Shop Ltd. The initial members of the CBS are a mix of Parish Councillors and other residents of the parish, although it should be noted that the CBS is its own entity and is now independent of the Parish Council.
+To enable the shop and café to be owned and run by the community for the community a Community Benefit Society (CBS) has been set up, called Fittleworth Community Shop Ltd. The Management Committee of the CBS are a mix of Parish Councillors and other residents of the parish, although it should be noted that the CBS is its own entity and is now independent of the Parish Council.
 People in the community will be able to buy shares in the CBS through a share offer.
 Shareholders will vote on its future direction and key decisions and there will be a Management Committee elected by the shareholders.
-More information on the share issue in the CBS will follow once the shop location has been decided and when any necessary consents, such as planning approval, have been obtained.
-In addition to raising funds through the share offer, we also hope to receive donations and will be applying for grants to finance the set up of the shop.

 The rules of the Community Benefit Society can be viewed through the following link: